noahm/featured-follow-button/README.md

 Zip up the contents of `frontend/dist` and submit to twitch.
 Tag with the version once released. `git tag v1.0.0 && git push --tags`

+## Backend

+Backend code is still very much WIP and lacks good organization and deployment tooling.
+Stay tuned for conversion to Typescript, among other planned improvements.